wahyuhidayat-dev/MyNoteApp/README.md

 and table Inserting data into the SQLite database Selecting data from the SQLite database Updating data in the SQLite database Deleting data from the SQLite database Creating a user interface for the Notes app.

+## Getting Started

+1. [Install Android Studio](https://developer.android.com/studio/install.html), if you don't already have it.
+2. Download the app.
+3. Import the app into Android Studio.
-## Build and run
+4. Build and run the app.

-- In the toolbar, select your app from the run configurations menu.
-- In the target device menu, select the device that you want to run your app on.
-- Click Run

 ## Requirement